 Wordplay is a key part of François Morellet’s work.
 A vibrant heir to the spirit of Dada, he cultivated this way of seeing and deriding the world.
 Because of his fierce wit, he kept his distance from art, but also, as in this impudent piece, from the world.
 He hides, here getting the public to launch those ‘coarse and derogatory interjections’ (Arnauld Pierre) by stepping on the pedal.

 The installation of this work for the opening of the museum remains etched in people’s memories.
 Those involved chuckled at the thought of the official visits and the surprise that would register on visitors’ faces.
 This typified the strength of GRAV:1 ‘We want to interest the spectator, free him from his inhibitions, relax him.’

 With this work, François Morellet, inventor of forms and words, provokes amusement, but at times also embarrassment on the part of the viewer, who is responsible for the appearance of these cheeky messages – insolence being one of the irremediable hallmarks of their dreadful inventor.

-A.F.
 1. Groupe de Recherche d’Art Visuel, created in 1960, of which Morellet was a founder member.